afnan-altamimi/afnan-altamimi/README.md

 ## Hi there 👋 I'm Afnan

-💻 I've been working as a software developer for 5+ years, mostly building things with Python and backend Business systems.
+💻 I've been working as a software developer for 5+ years, mostly building things with Python and backend business systems.

 🎓 I'm currently doing my MSc in Data Science at NTU Singapore.

-🧠 Right now I'm learning my way deeper into Data Science & AI.
+🧠 Right now I'm getting deeper into Data Science & AI.

 🐍 Python is still my comfort zone.